cazala/synaptic/docs/testing.md

   repair confidence rather than elapsed updates.
 Its cuts include the demo button's four-cell-radius hole.
-Every eighth update streams its four tensors into Automata's live `GrowingNeural` simulation.
-A bounded health check automatically reseeds inference when hidden values run away, the grid saturates, or a formed organism collapses.
+Every eighth update streams its four tensors into Automata's live `GrowingNeural` simulation on a 48×48 grid, while the trainer remains 24×24.
+A centered, padded, training-area-normalized health check automatically reseeds inference when hidden values run away, the grid saturates, or a formed organism collapses.
   A three-stage curriculum indicator shows confidence percentages for seed growth, persistence, and regeneration.
 Damage controls and click-or-drag canvas erasing unlock only after growth and stability qualify.
 A bundled